Thank you for a fantastic Gathering!

 Workshops: Choose one, two, three, or four.
 Each workshop runs one hour and fifteen minutes.
 Cost is $20 per workshop and limited to 20 poets in each workshop.

-One-on-One Critique Sessions: Send up to three poems in advance and then sit down privately with your selected poetry editor for an in-depth critique and discussion.
+One-on-One Critique Sessions (Sorry, all sessions are sold out): Send up to three poems in advance and then sit down privately with your selected poetry editor for an in-depth critique and discussion.
 Each session runs 25 minutes.
 Cost is $30.

 Poetry in Plain Sight Lounge: Open to the public.
 Attend open and free poetry readings and discussions throughout the day.
 Operated by Poetry in Plain Sight, a Winston-Salem Writers-North Carolina Poetry Society program.
-The schedule is forthcoming.
+The schedule will be posted at the event.

 Vendors: Meet publishers and editors of poetry books and journals.
 Also visit tables for North Carolina writing organizations.